-Annette Steedman is the Area Manager for Murraythwaite Mains.
-Annette Steedman is the Area Manager for Murraythwaite.
-Annette is a Qualified Social Worker and has over 20 years' experience managing Residential and Fostering Services for Children.
-Annette has worked as a Children and Families social worker and has also managed Through care and Aftercare and Mother and Baby services.
+Annette is a Qualified Social Worker and has over 20 years' experience managing residential and fostering services for children.
+Annette has worked as a Children and Families Social Worker and has also managed Through Care and Aftercare and Mother and Baby services.
 Annette is passionate about ensuring children have the best outcomes and has responsibility for the external management of the service and direct line management for the Registered Manager.

-Email: annette.steadman@pebblescare.com

-Tel: 07747 707138
+Email: annette.steedman@pebblescare.com Tel: 07747 707 138